 The Board of Directors formed a Compliance Committee in July 2015, the Charter for which is posted on our website at www.oppenheimer.com.
-Pursuant to its charter, the Compliance Committee has been charged with assisting the Board of Directors with oversight of the Company's compliance function, including the Company's compliance management system and the Company's compliance with applicable laws, rules and regulations governing its financial services businesses.
+Pursuant to its Charter, the Compliance Committee has been charged with assisting the Board of Directors with oversight of the Company's compliance function, including the Company's compliance management system and the Company's compliance with applicable laws, rules and regulations governing its financial services businesses.
 The Compliance Committee is composed of six independent directors, meets quarterly, or more frequently if necessary, and its responsibilities and authority include the following:

-- overseeing the Company's policies, procedures, programs, and training relating to compliance and supervision; - reviewing the status of the Company's compliance with applicable Federal and state securities and other laws and the rules and regulations of any self-regulatory organization ("SRO") and internal policies, procedures and controls; - receiving and overseeing the assessment of internal and external data and reports relating to the Company's compliance and supervision programs; - creating criteria for the Chief Compliance Officer, the Anti-Money Laundering ("AML") Officer and other senior officers at the Company's subsidiaries, as appropriate; - assuring the independence of the Chief Compliance Officer of the Company's subsidiaries, including assuring that the Chief Compliance Officer has direct access to the chairperson of the Committee at all reasonable times and reports to the Compliance Committee outside the presence of management at least quarterly and at such other times as the Compliance Committee may request or direct; - receiving and, when appropriate, meeting to discuss, reports on any annual or periodic internal and external compliance reviews conducted by the Company or third parties, including requiring a copy of any report (and supporting notes and schedules) prepared by the Company or such third parties in connection with any such review submitted to the Committee;
+- overseeing the Company's policies, procedures, programs, and training relating to compliance and supervision; - reviewing the status of the Company's compliance with applicable Federal and state securities and • other laws and the rules and regulations of any self-regulatory organization ("SRO") and internal policies, procedures and controls; - receiving and overseeing the assessment of internal and external data and reports relating to the ٠ Company's compliance and supervision programs; - creating criteria for the Chief Compliance Officer, the Anti-Money Laundering ("AML") Officer and other senior officers at the Company's subsidiaries, as appropriate;